3cqs-coder/SymBot/docs/readme.txt

 * app.json

+	- "web_server" contains settings for the SymBot web server.
+The default port is 3000.

 	- "mongo_db_url" is the URL to your MongoDB instance.
 		- For quick set up, create a free account at https://cloud.mongodb.com and copy the URL given into the app config.
 It begins with something like: mongodb+srv://
 		- For better security running your own local database is recommended